phawdk/studydrive-download/README.md

 ### 🦊 Firefox

 Firefox Support is currently suspended.
 Note that even if I would add it again, its very user unfriendly to use as debug extensions are unloaded when you close firefox.
 If you are interested in Firefox support, please let me know.
+Let's use this issue here: [#19](https://github.com/phawdk/studydrive-download/issues/19)

 ---